Top Museums for Kids in NYC

 Admission based on age.

-As a top destination for kids along with the American Museum of Natural History, it’s a must for school-age kids.
+As one of the top museums for kids in NYC it’s a must for school-age kids.
 Don’t let the aircraft carrier throw you off, I found more than military aircraft.

 Clamber across the deck of the USS Intrepid to see a retired Concorde, the supersonic jet.
 Then see one of the retired space shuttles, the Orbiter Enterprise, one of several on display across the U.S.